Kharzette/ClanWars/README.md

 # ClanWars

+Now uses the new dotnet stuff so you don't need visual studio 2015, yay!
+I use VS Code.

 Copy the built ClanWarsModule.dll and text files to your server's mod folder in a directory called ClanWars (or whatever).

 The mod does a simple match of teamsize vs teamsize players where contributions to an AI queen (in poi on both starter worlds) rack up a score.
 The best score at the end wins.